Dow soars 1,000 points after government report shows U.S. inflation is edging down

 "The Fed is still on track to increase the fed funds rate by 0.50% on December 14," Jeffrey Roach, chief economist for LPL Financial, said in an email.
 "However, in the near term, investors should respond favorably to these encouraging moves in consumer prices."

-Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office, also warns investors not to get carried away by the seemingly game-changing report.
+Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office, also warned investors not to get carried away by the seemingly game-changing report.

 "The Fed was adamant that it won't hit the brakes on rate hikes until inflation slows, and while the market's rally indicates investors may see light at the end of the tunnel, it will get one more reading before its decision next month," he said.
 "Remember that even as we see a slowdown, prices remain elevated and have a long way to go before normalizing."

-Another potentially market-shaking report will also hit Wall Street Friday, when the latest reading arrives on how much inflation U.S. households see coming in future years.
+Another potentially market-shaking report will hit Wall Street Friday, when the latest reading arrives on how much inflation U.S. households expect to see coming in future years.
 Fed Chair Jerome Powell has said he's paying particularly close attention to such expectations.

 One of the reasons the Fed has been so aggressive about hiking rates is because it wants avoid a debilitating cycle where expectations for high inflation push people to change their behaviors in ways that lead to even higher inflation.

 Stocks have swung sharply this week, with several factors pushing the market both up and down.
-On one hand, investors hope Tuesday's elections may result in a Washington where control is split between Democrats and Republicans.
+Investors hope Tuesday's elections may result in a Washington where control is split between Democrats and Republicans.
 That could prevent the kind of sweeping economic changes that make investors nervous, but the outlook for that is still uncertain as votes are still being counted.

+"Today's CPI report, while indicating that inflation is moving in the right direction, does not suggest that inflation has been rooted out of the broader economy.
+And it does not suggest that Fed's job to restore price stability is complete," Quincy Krosby, chief global strategist for LPL Financial, said in an email.

+"Rather, it bolsters the case that if inflation continues along a downward trajectory, the Fed could reach its terminal rate in the first quarter of 2023 with a series of smaller rate hikes," he said.

 FTX flameout